 I’m a research physician who left the halls of academe for the wilds of northern Maine.

-Three decades ago, I was a budding scientist at Harvard College, delving into the esoteric mysteries of quantum mechanics, when my father’s violent suicide cracked the foundation of my world.
+Nearly four decades ago, I was a budding scientist at Harvard College, delving into the esoteric mysteries of quantum mechanics, when my father’s violent suicide cracked the foundation of my world.
 I was getting straight As, but I feared I was flunking life.
 I began to question the meaning and purpose—if any—of our existence.

 My search for answers took me far and wide.
 I studied ancient meditative practices at a Tibetan Buddhist monastery.
 I earned an MD and a PhD in neurobiology at Harvard Medical School, striving to understand the electrical and chemical underpinnings of our thoughts and emotions.
 But on a dark night, in a wilderness forest, came an unexpected call that would transform my life.

 I followed that call to the Maine Woods, where I’ve qualified as a Registered Maine Guide and become a passionate environmental activist.
-Ultimately, my path through the wild has led from anguished isolation into joyful connection with the Earth, and into a new and healing fellowship with God.
+Ultimately, my path through the wild has led from anguished isolation into joyful connection with the Earth, and into a new and healing fellowship with its Source.
 By sharing my journey, I hope to guide others to the solace nature offers us all—and I hope my readers will, in turn, be inspired to work toward healing the wounds we are collectively inflicting upon our planet.